BeanGreen247/Low_Latency_osu_Guide/README.md

 ```
 Next install DirectX

-To do so download the DirectX web installer
+To do so download the DirectX installer
 https://www.microsoft.com/en-us/download/details.aspx?id=8109

 Then launch it using the following command